michieltjampens/dcafs/docs/Basics.md

     </store>
 </path>
 ```
 But because this might be confusing, in v2.6.1 the 'if' was added.
-Using that node, the above becomes.
-Which might not
+Using that node, see below for this alternative.
-make much sense in  this case (because if max length isn't 5 than minlength is 6), but it's just an example.
+Which might not make much sense in this case (because if max length isn't 5 than minlength is 6), but it's just an example.
-And if/else doesn't exist yet.
+And if/else doesn't exist -yet-.
 ```xml
 <path delimiter=":" id="dice" src="raw:dice">
     <if minlength="6">